 I work to create a tailor-made approach to each of my clients, endeavouring to discover their therapeutic language and work in a custom framework depending on the client’s individuality and needs.
 These include, but not necessarily limited to: sexual abuse, rape, depression, anxiety, OCD, anger issues, domestic violence, physical/mental/emotional abuse, relationship issues, divorce and infidelity, family problems, stress, work related issues, victims of crime, attachment, suicide, suicidal thoughts, self-harm, class/social status, self-esteem/worth/confidence issues, long term illness and coming to terms with diagnosis, bereavement, grief and loss, disability, cancer, substance misuse/abuse, childhood trauma, sexual health, sexuality and sexual intimacy issues, gender identity, infertility/pregnancy issues and eating disorders.

-Natasha is flexible and adaptable, as well as empathetic, understanding, open-minded, non-judgemental and honest.
-Natasha aims to provide people with a gentle, warm, friendly and relaxed environment, where they can feel safe to talk, open up and be vulnerable.
-Natasha aims to walk alongside people in their journey of exploration, self-discovery, self-reflection and change.
-Natasha wants to help people find understanding, acceptance and equip them with the tools they need to make positive changes that will enhance their wellbeing, build self-esteem and a way to love themselves for exactly who they are as a person.
-She values people’s independence, their personalities and their differences and strives to promote these.
+I endeavour to be flexible and adaptable, as well as empathetic, understanding, open-minded, non-judgemental and honest.
+I strive to provide people with a gentle, warm, friendly and relaxed environment, where they can feel safe to talk, open up and be vulnerable.
+I work to motivate and challenge my clients to be the best they can be for themselves and become self-aware, self-loving and to encourage self-care.
+I want to walk alongside people in their journey of exploration, self-discovery, self-reflection and help them to feel heard, understood and supported, no matter how hard things get.
+I work to promote change and help my clients find understanding, acceptance and equip them with the tools they need to make positive changes that will enhance their wellbeing, build self-esteem and a way to love themselves for exactly who they are as a person.
+I pride myself on being down to earth and valuing people’s independence, their personalities and their differences and work to continually promote these.